Smith2008/cstopics/vision/vision.md

 - Groups of maximum 2 students
 - Every group is the same for the assignments and Final Project
-- Deadline for presenting the proposal for Final Project: 28/09 23:00

 # Office hours